dbioc504/boxXPiOS/README.md

 - Secure **authentication** and **session handling** via Supabase (or offline mocks).
 - Curated **Skill Library** for storing and tagging training techniques.
 - **Combo Builder** with drag-and-drop editing and linked-list sequencing.
-- Integrated **Interval Timer** that plays bells and clacks, both in-app and in the background.
+- Integrated **Interval Timer** that plays bells and clacks during active sessions.

 ### 🎨 Modern, Polished UI
 - Built on **React Native + Expo** with **TypeScript 5.9**.